piersfinlayson/software-defined-retro-rom/docs/STM32-SELECTION.md

 | **Max Freq** | 84 MHz | 168 MHz | 100 MHz | 100 MHz | 100 MHz | 100 MHz | 168 MHz | 100 MHz | 180 MHz |
 | **Flash** | 128-512 KB | 512 KB-1 MB | 64-128 KB | 256-512 KB | 512 KB-1 MB | 1-1.5 MB | 512 KB-1 MB | 1-1.5 MB | 256-512 KB |
 | **SRAM** | 96 KB | 192 KB | 32 KB | 128 KB | 256 KB | 320 KB | 192 KB | 320 KB | 128 KB |

-## Clones

-Both GigaDevices and Geehy produce clones of the STM32F4xxR series, which are pin compatible, cheaper, and can be used in place of the STM32F4xxR series.
-The GigaDevices GD32F405RGT6 and the Geehy APM32F405RGT6 are drop-in replacements for the STM32F405RGT6.
-However, they are, as yet, untested.